decentdanoz/KingersDAO/readme.md

 - Open democratised and decentralised are at the core.
 What belongs to Kingers-KNGR, will belong to the community.

 ### Links and Information
-If it isn't here, it isn't real
+If it isn't here, it isn't real - anything else is a counterfeit so give it the middle Kinger.

 Kingers Discord: https://discord.gg/dvwbwrrAEU